theoliverlear/Style-Guide/no-current-placement/brainstorm.md

 ordering of CSS selectors and how to organize them -- visual hierarchy vs similarity/relationship hierarchy unique position as a typically split or half screen language (why the 49) CSS deals with already declared variables -- how does that affect the code style

+chapter on variables and pulling out variables and the low cost of garbage collected memory